 ❌ Don’t use cheap chargers

-❌ Don’t install “cooling apps”
+❌ Don’t install “cooling apps."

 ❌ Don’t ignore overheating warnings

-These can damage internal components permanently.
+These may permanently damage internal components.

 Tips to Prevent Phone Overheating in the Future

-Use original chargers
+- Use original chargers

-Avoid long gaming sessions
+- Avoid long gaming sessions

-Keep storage space free
+- Keep storage space free

-Restart phone regularly
+- Restart phone regularly

-Use dark mode
+- Use dark mode

-Avoid direct sunlight
+- Avoid direct sunlight

 If this guide helped you, you may also like: